 Overloading the app with ads

-Earlier in this article, I mentioned the importance of having a seamless user experience the core element that decides the fate of your app monetization strategy.
+Earlier in this article, I mentioned the importance of having a seamless user experience as the core element that decides the fate of your app monetization strategy.
 And I’ll say it again here.
 Overloading the app with ads can and always will lead to a negative user experience.

 The end result?
 Users abandon the app for a better alternative that values user experience.